AtomDestiny/AtomDestiny/Plugins/UE5Coro/Docs/Async.md

-The output exec pin will fire in BP when the coroutine co_returns (most often this happens naturally as control leaves the scope of the function), but you can stop this by issuing `co_await UE5Coro::Latent::Cancel();`.
+The output exec pin will fire in BP when the coroutine co_returns (most often this happens naturally as control leaves the scope of the function), but you can stop this by canceling the coroutine using [any method](Cancellation.md).
-As an exception, this one will not resume the coroutine but complete it without execution resuming in BP.
-The destructors of local variables, etc. will run as usual.
+The destructors of local variables, etc. will run as usual regardless.

 If the UFUNCTION is called again with the same callback target/UUID while a coroutine is already running, a second copy will **not** start, matching the